High School

 Yes and no. Most of our students will attend a four-year college, so we are fully committed to providing an excellent high school experience that prepares them extremely well for college.
 So, in that sense, we are college preparatory.
 However, we do recognize that attending college may not be God’s calling for all students and that there are other good paths that our students may follow.
 As a result, we view our high school as preparing our graduates well for life after high school.

-Will you have athletic teams?
+Do you have athletic teams?

 Do you offer student support services?

 We believe all children can succeed and thrive at school, and we have put in structures and people in place to support that belief.
-Please see our Student Support section section.
+Please see our Student Support section.

-Will there be any kind of transportation?
+Is there any kind of transportation?

 What are the high school's hours?